Twisted Arrangements Ensemble

 NOTE: This class is open to amplified acoustic basses.
 You will need to supply your own small portable bass amp.
 Please see our Amplifier Policy for further information.

-Doug currently plays in a Celtic session group (Gan Ainm) and in duos with Michael Pollock (Key of H) and Alison Demeter.
+Doug currently plays in a Celtic session group (Gan Ainm) and in a duo with Michael Pollock (Called by the Sea).

 Playing Experience Levels